MikaelAmborn/karma/locations-service/README.md

 TODO:
 * Test with jest
-* Create controller
-* Validate input with express-validator
+* Validate api request input with express-validator
-* Add linting
+* Add eslint
 * Switch to TypeScript